 One such apartment is Poblenou in 3 acts.
 Like a play that unfolds in three scenes, this 807-square-foot apartment is divided into three functional zones that each have their own story to tell.

-Designed by Barcelona-based studio Egue y Seta, the space is sectioned into a kitchen and dining area, a living room, and a bedroom with an ensuite bathroom.
+Designed by Barcelona-based studio Egue y Seta, the space is sectioned into a kitchen and dining area, a living room, and a bedroom with an en suite bathroom.
+The painting of the diver in the dining room is by Jessica Brilli.

 Sections of the floor are laid with Futurcret micro-concrete sections, which act as borders between the different zones, separating the Anticato PCV oak laminate floor in the living area from the tiled floor of the kitchen.